O'Day 23: Variants

-Operational history
+Reception

 In a 2010 review of the O'Day 23-1 Steve Henkel wrote, "This vessel was produced in several versions—two types of poptops and a solid top—over five years, 1970 to 1974.
 A Mk II version ... with no poptop (and other differences) followed in 1977.
 In the Mk I version, one of the poptop designs was a 'convertible,' that is, the whole cabin trunk roof lifted on struts (see phantom view).
 However, there were problems with sealing out rain and spray in the joint between cabin trunk and deck, and the through-the-deck mast.
 Consequently, the design was dropped in favor of an alternative poptop in which only the aft section lifted.
 This allowed the mast to be stepped in a tabernacle on the cabintop, making mast setup at a launching ramp much easier ...
 No significant negative features were noted by us, other than the 'convertible' poptop idea."